 Applicants must have a bachelor’s degree from an accredited institution.
 International applicants are expected to have a bachelor’s degree or its equivalent.
 An undergraduate major in studio art, including several courses in art history, is preferred but not required.

-All applications must be submitted to the Steinhardt School of Culture, Education and Human Development Office of Graduate Admissions.
-Follow the instructions outlined by Office of Graduate Admissions for completing your online application.
+All applications must be submitted to NYU Steinhardt's Office of Graduate Admissions.
+Follow the instructions outlined by the Office of Graduate Admissions for completing your online application.

 The following is a list of all items that must accompany the completed application form.

 - Transcripts: Must be obtained from all undergraduate and graduate institutions, if applicable.

 - Three Letters of Recommendation: Should be obtained from academic and professional sources related to your background in art and/or education and teaching.

 - Artist Statement (500 words): In this Artist Statement (to be submitted in lieu of the Statement of Purpose/Personal Statement), please describe your current work and the influences in any disciplines that have been important in shaping your practice.

 - Portfolio: Your Portfolio will be uploaded as part of the online application process.
 You will be instructed to submit 20 digital images of recent work in JPEG FORMAT ONLY, sized no larger than 1280 x 1024 pixels (maximum 4MB).
 Each image must be numbered, titled (if applicable) and include your name.
 Please do NOT submit PowerPoint or Keynote presentations.

 Videos for time-based work can be submitted in place of digital images (maximum 60MB).
 Videos can be a compilation of various works but the total running time cannot exceed five minutes per video.
 Genres appropriate to video documentation include video art, performance, and kinetic art, NOT documentation of sculptures or exhibitions.
 For portfolios combining digital images and videos the total number submitted should not exceed 20.